william42/voronoi-board-game/README.md

 This is very much a work-in-progress.
 In particular:

 * There's no login/account system.
-* The actual rules of the game to decide who wins haven't been implemented yet.
+* The rules are unexplained.
 * The protocol is incredibly flimsy.